 On this sacred day, elder people put tika( pest of red color powder, yogurt, rice, and Lil bit water) and Jamara (sacred yellowish grass) which was planted on the day of Ghatasthapana.
 Also, they enchant the mantra and provide blessings with presents and Dakshina(money).

 The sacred Vijaya Dashami is a great occasion for family reunions.
 During this period, younger people visit elder relatives’ homes to place tika and seek blessings from them.
 Especially from the old aged people.
 The elder people also send blessings via.
 Msg, call, and video calls on this day who can’t reach them due to some problem.

-The master festival Dashain continues for five days and this day is considered as the main day.
-In the dusk, the Kathmandu valley comes alive with spectacular parades and masked performances to commemorate the victory of the deity Durga, Ram’s victory over Ravana.
+The master festival Dashain continues for five days and this day is considered the main day.
+At dusk, the Kathmandu valley comes alive with spectacular parades and masked performances to commemorate the victory of the deity Durga, Ram’s victory over Ravana.

 The last day of the Dashain festival in Nepal.
 Ko-Jagrata which falls on the night of the full moon day.
-In Hindu language Ko means ‘who’ and jagrata means ‘ awake’.
+In the Hindu language, Ko means ‘who’ and Jagrata means ‘ awake’.
 Folks stay awake, having faith that those who stay awake on this day will be blessed with good health, wealth, and fortune.